YFGM/Neverwhere/Core Rules/Perks.md

  There are several different types of perks, some with special rules, some just named so for convenience.
 Some Perks may require a certain number of Perks from a certain list.
 For example an advanced combat maneuver might require 5 [Combat] Perks.
 The type or category of a perk is given in [brackets], and multiple types are separated by a comma.
 The most important types are given here:

 - Tiered -
- One, if not the, most important type of Perk in Neverwhere.
+ One of, if not the, most important type of Perk in Neverwhere.
 [Tiered] Perks have the distinction that they can be selected in theory as often as you wish, but always with a "cooldown" between selections.
 What this means is if you select a given tiered perk, you must wait an amount of "perks" equal to the times you have already selected the perk before you may select it again.
 Reselecting a perk always resets the "cooldown".
 This is to simulate that a true dedication over a long time to a Tiered ability is required to truly master it.
-Most Skill and Basic Perks are Tiered.
+All Skill and Basic Perks are Tiered.

  Example: Improved HP is a [Basic, Tiered] Perk.
-Selecting it as your first perk of our character build means we must wait until we have required 1 additional perk before we can select it again, since we have selected it once so far.
+Selecting it as your first perk of our character build means we must wait until we have acquired 1 additional perk before we can select it again, since we have selected it once so far.
 So we cannot take it as our second perk, we have to wait till our third perk to pick it.
 Assuming we select it again as our third, we must now wait 2 "perks" before we can take it again, aka we can only take it earliest perk 6.
 If we though would not take it as perk 6, but instead waited till perk 7, we could not take it again until perk 11, not perk 10, not selecting it as perk 6 delayed our progress in this Tiered path.

 - Quirk -
  A Quirk is a Perk that has both positive and negative effects on a character, but otherwise functions as any other perk.